kanuj3766/python_tutorial/Basics python/Tutorial_01.md

 <h1>Limitation of python</h1>
-1.For Mobile application python is not suitable 2.Performance wise python is <b>slow </b>because it is interperter language
+1.For Mobile application python is not suitable.<br>
+2.Performance wise python is <b>slow </b>because it is interperter language
 <h1>Flavor of python  </h1>
 <li>1.
 Cpython - For C application</li>